OWI Arrest Another charge. Another real RESULT.

 Our Drunk Driving Attorneys Use Police Officers’ Body Cam Video to Your Advantage

 Police officers and squad cars are increasingly equipped with video cameras to document arrests and other encounters with police.
 Sometimes the footage protects officers who are doing their jobs properly.
 Other times, the evidence supports an innocent victim when an officer fails to report the encounter correctly, either by deliberately lying on the police report or by inadvertently mistaking a few details.

-The case described below is just one of many where Grieve Law was again able to get a client’s OWI (Operating While Intoxicated) charge amended to a much less serious traffic violation, thanks to police body cam footage.
+The case described below is just one of many where Grieve Law was again able to get a client’s OWI (Operating While Intoxicated) charge in WI amended to a much less serious traffic violation, thanks to police body cam footage.

 The Client Was Not Off to a Good Start

 Reading the police reports, the case did not look good for our client.
 The traffic stop for speeding was legal, and the officer noted telltale signs of intoxication: red, glassy eyes and an odor of alcohol coming from the driver.
 Our client performed relatively well on the three field sobriety tests, passing one and just barely failing the other two.
 His blood alcohol level, though, came back as .09.

 We always file pretrial motions in this type of case, given the good performance on field sobriety tests.
 However, the fact that our driver failed two of the sobriety tests, even by a hair’s breadth, makes it a close call for any judge.

 Body Camera Footage Made the Field Sobriety Tests Inadmissible

 The body camera footage revealed a bombshell that changed everything.
 The officer who initially approached our client and noted the odor of alcohol and red eyes returned to his partner and told him the driver did not seem drunk, but they may as well make him do field sobriety tests.